Practical Backups with Cloudstic Profiles

 -google-token-file ~/.config/cloudstic/tokens/google-work.json

-Then log in once:
+Then authenticate once:

 cloudstic auth login -name google-work